prokopevaleksey/samurai-way-to-python/README.md

 # samurai way to python

-* *Beautiful is better than ugly.
+* *Beautiful is better than ugly.\n
-Explicit is better than implicit.
+Explicit is better than implicit.\n
-Simple is better than complex.
+Simple is better than complex.\n
 Complex is better than complicated.
 Flat is better than nested.
 Sparse is better than dense.